 Key point: help save your heavy mixers $$$ by letting them know that simply taking it down a notch (mixing & measuring color) translates to them saving dollars per usage which can add up mega each month.

 Case in point: we have seen some tickets that were upwards of $175.00 in PRODUCT ALONE!!
 Now, if this is a 7+ hour color correction - you go girl!!
 But a color correction isn’t necessarily the average stylist color-service on the daily, am I right?
 Punchline: PLEASE...for the love of all things make sure that the cost is covered no matter the service you’re providing, am I right??!!

 4. CHARGE ACCURATELY

-Other salons charge a chemical service charge to the client and break down the total price based on service and product so that its calculated as a parts and labour type payment.
+Other salons charge a chemical service charge to the client and break down the total price based on service and product so that it’s calculated as a part and labor type payment.
 Hairdressing is a trade so this makes a lot of sense!
 A plumber or an electrician would never ‘guess’ the cost of their parts.
 They know exactly how much they are!

 5. EMPOWER YOUR STAFF FOR LONG TERM SUCCESS.

 Something magical happens when our staff physically SEE how many colors they are using in a dollar amount....our color bills went down by just over 500.00 per month just by everyone realizing what those costs look like.
 To be fair, if they aren’t buying the color every month they might not appreciate the cost as much as you do.
 So let’s empower them and show them what those numbers look like!
 This can also be very helpful if you take on new hairdressers right out of school.